veldhub/veld_chain__demo_wordembeddings_multiarch/README.md

 Launches a jupyter notebook at http://localhost:8888/ which loads the previously exported word vectors and compares them numerically and visually on some sample words.

+After reproducing the entire previous sequences yourself and execution of the notebook, feel free to save the notebook and compare the resulting differences with `git diff ./code/analyse_vectors/notebooks/analyse_vectors.ipynb`, where the reproduced vector similarities will have only slight differences to the record of previously trained ones.
+This difference is due to randomization within the training, but should be small enough to indicate approximate reproduction.

 ```
 docker compose -f veld_step_6_analyse_vectors.yaml up